Category: Politics

 -

-Amtrak might open a station in Madison, but not until 2032.
-What’s taking so long?
+Amtrak might open a station in Madison, but not until the 2030s.
+Why the delay?

 The railroad company got a lot of federal funding for the station in 2021.
 But even with rail lines already in place, it could take more than a decade before passenger trains come to Wisconsin’s capital.